g8rdier/slack-exporter/README.md

 A similar service is provided by Slack for workspace admins at [https://my.slack.com/services/export](https://my.slack.com/services/export) (where `my` can be replaced with your full workspace name to refer to a workspace different than your default).
 However, it can only access public channels, while `slack-exporter` can retrieve data from any channel accessible to your user account.

+## Enhancements in This Fork

+This fork extends the original slack-exporter with additional export capabilities:

+- **CSV Export**: Export Slack conversations and data in CSV format for improved data portability and analysis
+- **Media File Integration**: Enhanced handling of media files during the export process
+- **Enhanced Documentation**: Improved documentation for the CSV converter functionality

+These enhancements make it easier to analyze Slack data, create backups, or migrate conversations to other platforms.

 ## Authentication with Slack

 There are two ways to use `slack-exporter` (detailed below).
 Both require a Slack API token to be able to communicate with your workspace.

 1. Visit [https://api.slack.com/apps/](https://api.slack.com/apps/) and sign in to your workspace.
 2. Click `Create New App`.
 If prompted to select "how you'd like to configure your app's scopes", choose the `App Manifest` option.
 You can configure the app manually instead, but you will be prompted to enter an app name and additional steps to set up permissions instead of the single step below.
-Once creates, select your workspace.
+Once created, select your workspace.
 3. You should then be prompted for an app manifest.
 Paste the contents of the `slack.yaml` file (in the root of this repo) into the YAML box.
 4. Select `Install to Workspace` at the top of that page (or `Reinstall to Workspace` if you have done this previously) and accept at the prompt.
 5. Copy the `OAuth Access Token` (which will generally start with `xoxp` for user-level permissions and may be located in a section like "OAuth & Permissions" in the sidebar).